Expanding Perspectives on Polar Landscapes

-Beginning in the nineteenth century, some artists began infusing polar landscapes with symbolic meaning.
-Making references to social and political issues often became more important than documenting the icy environment.
+Beginning in the nineteenth century, artists began immersing polar landscapes with symbolic meaning.
+They reference social and political issues that become more significant than documenting the icy environment.

-Artists such as Edwin Landseer, Caspar David Friedrich, Nicholas Kahn, and Richard Selesnick never traveled to the Arctic but were inspired instead by popular culture’s fascination with the poles.
-Despite the wide range of interpretations and messages, both early and contemporary artists usually respond, in some way, to the beauty of ice.
+Artists such as Edwin Landseer, Caspar David Friedrich, Nicholas Kahn, and Richard Selesnick never traveled to the Arctic.
+Their work reflected popular culture’s enduring attraction to the poles.
+Despite the wide array of approaches, interpretations and messages, early and contemporary artists usually acknowledge, in some way, the beauty of ice.

 Frederic Edwin Church, Aurora Borealis, 1865, Smithsonian American Art Museum

-Frederic Edwin Church was adept at depicting landscapes as metaphors.
-The symbolism of his Aurora Borealis has been discussed within the context of the US Civil War, which ended the same year the painting was completed.
-Some art historians suggest that the artist was referring to the death and doom of war.
-Others believe the painting heralds the impending victory of the Union army.
+Frederic Edwin Church masterfully interpreted landscapes as metaphors.
+The symbolism of his Aurora Borealis has been understood within the context of the US Civil War.
+Some art historians believe that the artist was referencing the death and doom of war.
+Others maintain that Church was alluding to the impending victory of the Union army.

-Church shows Isaac Israel Hayes’ (1832–1881) ship caught in the ice during his North Pole expedition in 1860–61.
-The artist, who tutored the explorer in drawing, was later given a sketch by Hayes that provided documentation for the painting.
-Church Mountain, named by Hayes in honor of the artist, can be seen in the distant background.
+Church’s painting depicts an incident from an actual expedition, specifically Isaac Israel Hayes’ (1832–1881) ship caught in the ice during the winter of 1860–61.
+The artist, who taught Hayes how to draw, was later presented with a sketch by the explorer.
+This provided documentation for the painting.
+Church Mountain, named by Hayes in honor of the artist, is visible in the distance.